Luzifer/twitch-bot/docs/content/configuration/templating.md

 ### `spotifyLink`

-Retrieves the link for the playing track for the given channel
+Retrieves the link for the playing track for the given channel (returns an empty string when nothing is playing)

 Syntax: `spotifyLink <channel>`